naoyam/physis/docs/rose.md

     * SgDeclarationModifier::get_storageModifier() to
       getSgStorageModifier
     * Use SgStorageModifier::setStatic
-* Do not insert statements and expressions while traversing.
-Already traversed nodes seem fine to edit, but editing remaining nodes results in backend errors.
-* buildVarRefExp with NULL scope is ok, but resultant AST may not be analyzable and translatable anymore.
 * Use SageInterface's methods for manipulating AST nodes and edges. node->append_statement() seems to be just connecting an edge from the parent to the child, but the pointer from the child to the